Tahmid-352/Todolist_project/README.md

 # Todolist_project
-This project made is django framework. this project is made for beginner django developer.
+This project is made with django framework. this project is made for beginner django developer.